alvrogd/delta/README.md

 ## Future work

-The following features were intented to be added to Delta, but have been left out due to time constraints:
+The following features were intended to be added to Delta, but have been left out due to time constraints:

 * **Binary operators:** They could directly work on integer numbers, or a new data type for them could also be implemented.
 * **Vectors:** Both mathematical functions that operate on multiple numbers at a time, and a new data type to represent them.